beejjorgensen/bgc/src/bgc_part_5100_man_string.md

 #include <string.h>

 char *strchr(char *str, int c);

 char *strrchr(char *str, int c);
 ```

 ### Description {.unnumbered .unlisted}

-The functions `strchr()` and `strrchr` find the
+The functions `strchr()` and `strrchr` find the first or last occurrence
-first or last occurance of a letter in a string, respectively.
-(The
-extra "r" in `strrchr()` stands for "reverse"--it looks
+of a letter in a string, respectively.
+(The extra "r" in `strrchr()`
-starting at the end of the string and working backward.)
-Each function
+stands for "reverse"--it looks starting at the end of the string and
-returns a pointer to the char in question, or `NULL` if the
+working backward.)
+Each function returns a pointer to the char in
-letter isn't found in the string.
+question, or `NULL` if the letter isn't found in the string.

 Quite straightforward.

-One thing you can do if you want to find the next occurance of the
+One thing you can do if you want to find the next occurrence of the
 letter after finding the first, is call the function again with the
 previous return value plus one.
 (Remember pointer arithmetic?)
-Or
+Or minus
-minus one if you're looking in reverse.
-Don't accidentally go off the
+one if you're looking in reverse.
+Don't accidentally go off the end of
-end of the string!
+the string!

 ### Return Value {.unnumbered .unlisted}

-Returns a pointer to the occurance of the letter in the string, or
+Returns a pointer to the occurrence of the letter in the string, or
 `NULL` if the letter is not found.

 ### Example {.unnumbered .unlisted}